als244/ml_dataflow/README.md

 \text{Tokens per second} = (N * S) / T
 ```

 - TFLOPS/s: Effective throughput of processing (model flops / runtime).
 There is ambiguity among different frameworks about the proper "cost" of the model, so this number is hard to compare apples-to-apples if formulas are not given.
-It is common for many codebases to "over-report" TFLOPS/sec for causal models (not accounting for the fact that only half of the attention scores need to be calculated).
-The model cost should be implementation agnostic.
-The TFLOP numbers in the performance reports above are derived from the formula blelow (llama3 model architecture, causal attention):
+It is common for codebases to over-report TFLOPS/sec for causal models (not accounting for the fact that only half of the attention scores need to be calculated) -- the model cost should be implementation agnostic.
+The TFLOP numbers in the performance reports above are derived from the formula below (Llama3 model architecture, causal attention):
 ```math
 \begin{aligned}
 \text{layer matmul flops} &= 2 * S * D * (2 * D + 2 * K + 3 * F) \\